Fenugreek

 We Use Fenugreek In Our Ginger Lemon Tea!

-An uplifting fusion of warming ginger and zingy lemon, stimulates the senses for a golden glow from the inside out - Our Taka Turmeric Organic Ginger Lemon tea!
-Turmeric, ginger, Lemon Peel, grated coconut, rose hip, fenugreek and black pepper brewed to perfection.
+An uplifting fusion of warming ginger and zingy lemon stimulates the senses for a golden glow from the inside out.
+Our Taka Turmeric Organic Ginger & Lemon Tea is brewed to perfection with:

-Don’t miss out on this healing powerhouse herb.
-It will leave your body happy, tastebuds dancing and you longing for more!
+Don’t Miss Out on This Healing Powerhouse Herb!
+Fenugreek will leave your body happy, your tastebuds dancing, and you longing for more!

 To your vibrant health!